homeserverhq/hshq/README.md

 *An Oliver build contains ALL 5 desktop environments (GNOME, Cinnamon, KDE Plasma, XFCE, MATE), plus 1 more!
 (Budgie)

-Each of the above custom ISOs provide an Easy Installation method that requires around 5 simple questions and results in a very quick (and painless) 5-10 minute installation - start to finish.
+Each of the above custom ISOs provide an Easy Installation method that requires around 5 simple questions and results in a very quick (and painless) 5-10 minute Linux OS installation - start to finish.
 If you are unsure of which one to get, just get Oliver!

 To create a bootable USB:
   1) Download and run <a href="https://etcher.balena.io/#download-etcher" target="_blank">Balena Etcher</a>